-Time passed slowly as he bore the weight of emotional distress and relational hardship.
+Time slowly passed as he bore the weight of emotional distress and relational hardship.
 His teen years offered him farm work.
-Work that “helped pass the time” and build up a character of discipline and determination.
+Work that "helped pass the time" and build up a character of discipline and determination.

 At the age of 22, he left the farm and never returned.
 His immediate task was to create an income.
 He and friend decided to embark on their first entrepreneurial effort; a convenient store in Salem, Illinois.
-Excited about his new journey and armed with the mission of “taking out the competition”, he took on a hefty debt to make the vision come to life.
+Excited about his new journey and armed with the mission of "taking out the competition," he took on substantial debt to make the vision come to life.
 Sadly, the two men were unfit to compete against the more established enterprise in town and eventually went bankrupt.
 To add insult to injury, his inability to pay back his loan, led to his possessions being seized by the local sheriff.

-As he entered his mid-to-late twenties he finally cut a break by establishing a career with the local government.
+As he entered his mid-to-late twenties, he finally cut a break by establishing a career with the local government.
 But more importantly, he falls in love with a beautiful young woman and asks her to be his wife.
 She came from a family of ten siblings and had her own dreams of a family with her soon-to-be husband.
 But just three months into their engagement, she became ill.
 And at the age of 22, she passed away.

 Riddled with depression, he found himself in the dungeons of a nervous breakdown.
 A breakdown which left him barely employed and bed-ridden for the better half of six months.
 A few years later, an anonymous poem on the topic of suicide was published on the anniversary of her death and was widely attributed her hurting widower fiance.